-Busting The Myth of Why are Chihuahuas So Hard to Potty Train
+Busting The Myth of Why Chihuahuas are So Hard to Potty Train

 First, Let’s Rule Out Medical Issues

 The first thing to do if your pup is having trouble going outside is to rule out any medical issues that could be bothering the dog.
-Your dog might be incontinent, and not even realize they are leaking urine.
+Your dog might be incontinent and not even realize they are leaking urine.

 Smaller Dogs, Greater Sensitivity

-Chihuahuas are particularly receptive to anger, irritation or other negative feelings you might have about housebreaking.
-Even good things-such as a boisterous round of praise after your dog successfully poos-can make them feel a bit scared.
+Chihuahuas are particularly receptive to anger, irritation, or other negative feelings you might have about housebreaking.
+Even good things such as a boisterous round of praise after your dog successfully poos can make them feel a bit scared.

 If your dog is averse to going outside in winter thanks to the cold, there are a few approaches you can take.
-You can take them outside while they wear dog parkas, but it may just be easier to have them train on a puppy pad for the cold months.
-If you let your dog outside in the winter, keep a close eye on her so that she really goes before letting her back inside.
+You can take them out while they wear dog parkas, but it may just be easier to have them train on a puppy pad for the cold months.
+If you let your dog outside in the winter, keep a close eye on her so that she goes before letting her back inside.

 Tiny Dogs, Greater Need To Go

 Their small bladders and intestines work hard to keep everything going.
-It seems (although I am not aware of any studies on this) that smaller dogs have to go more than big dogs because they just don’t have the same size digestive system.
+It seems (although I am not aware of any studies on this) that smaller dogs have to go more than big dogs because they don’t have the same size digestive system.

 Plus, dogs love crates because they are safe, secure spaces.
-Your little dog will love it and you will see that it is not so hard to potty train a Chihuahua.
+Your little dog will love it, and you will see that it is not so hard to potty train a Chihuahua.